AdaCore/training_material/courses/ada_essentials/040_statements/05-conditional_statements.rst

 .. code:: Ada

    type Enum_T is (Sun, Mon, Tue, Wed, Thu, Fri, Sat);
-   A : Enum_T;
+   function Get_Today return Enum_T;

-Which choice needs to be modified to make a valid :ada:`case` block
+Which choice needs to be modified to make a valid :ada:`case` block?

 .. code:: Ada

-   case A is
+   case Get_Today is

 A. ``when Sun        => Put_Line ("Day Off");``
 B. :answermono:`when Mon or Fri => Put_Line ("Short Day");`